 Although the park is quite popular, the course is so huge that human traffic is rarely an issue, so you can focus on just having fun without bumping into other visitors.

-The park offers both a one-hour and a two-hour day pass.
+The park offers both a 1h and a 2h day pass.
 Because the course is quite physically demanding, one hour at the park is enough to tire you out.
-But for those who are physically fitter, two hours is the way to go.
+But for those who are physically fitter, 2h is the way to go.

 Children aged 5-6 and their accompanying adults pay S$13 for an hour of play and S$26 for two.
 Participants older than seven years old pay S$18 for an hour and S$36 for two.